-(Argininosuccinic aciduria, argininosuccinic acid lyase deficiency, argininosuccinate lyase deficiency, ASL deficiency, argininosuccinase deficiency) [Urea Cycle Disorder]
+Arginase Deficiency (argininemia, hyperargininemia, ARG1 deficiency) [Urea Cycle Disorder]

 Condition Description: The urea cycle is the enzyme cycle whereby ammonia is converted to urea.
-Argininosuccinic acidemia is an autosomal recessive genetic disorder, in which argininosuccinate lyase (ASL) is defective, interrupting the urea cycle and resulting in hyperammonemia.
+Arginase deficiency is an autosomal recessive genetic disorder, in which arginase is defective, interrupting the urea cycle and can result in spastic diplegia, cognitive impairment as well as hyperammonemia.
 Hyperammonemia can be very toxic to the brain.
-Impaired neurocognitive function is common.
 Management usually includes a diet low in protein and drug therapy.

 Clinical Considerations: In affected individuals, excessive protein intake in relation to their diet and/or catabolism due to stress (prolonged fasting, infection, fever, pregnancy and postpartum, surgery, systemic steroids) can lead to hyperammonemia.
-Chronic liver disease (including reduced clearance of medications) and systemic hypertension may be present.
-Valproic acid, as well as other drugs contraindicated in chronic liver disease, should be avoided.
-In addition, hair may be brittle and friable (trichorrhexis nodosa).
-Immediate clinical evaluation is required when the patient exhibits fever or signs and symptoms of hyperammonemia, such as sleepiness, recurrent vomiting, neurologic and psychiatric findings.
+Valproic acid should be avoided.
+Immediate clinical evaluation is required when the patient exhibits fever or signs and symptoms of hyperammonemia, such as sleepiness, recurrent vomiting, severe neurologic as well as psychiatric abnormalities.
 The patient should have an acute illness protocol that should be taken to the emergency room (see acute illness protocol).
-Pregnancies should be considered high risk.
+Pregnancies in affected patients have not yet been reported.
 There are generally no special considerations with puberty, sexual function and fertility.